NOTICE OF INTENT TO REQUEST RELEASE OF FUNDS

 HUD will accept objections to its release of fund and Salt Lake County’s certification for a period of fifteen days following the anticipated submission date or its actual receipt of the request (whichever is later) only if they are on one of the following bases: (a) the certification was not executed by the Certifying Officer of Salt Lake County; (b) Salt Lake County has omitted a step or failed to make a decision or finding required by HUD regulations at 24 CFR part 58; (c) the grant recipient or other participants in the development process have committed funds, incurred costs or undertaken activities not authorized by 24 CFR Part 58 before approval of a release of funds by HUD; or (d) another Federal agency acting pursuant to 40 CFR Part 1504 has submitted a written finding that the project is unsatisfactory from the standpoint of environmental quality.
 Objections must be prepared and submitted via email in accordance with the required procedures (24 CFR Part 58, Sec.
 58.76) and shall be addressed to Noemi Ghirghi, CPD Regional VIII Director, at CPDRROFDEN@hud.gov.
 Potential objectors should contact CPDRROFDEN@hud.gov to verify the actual last day of the objection period.

-Salt Lake County Mayor
+Salt Lake County Deputy Mayor of Regional Operations

 2001 South State Street, N2-200